MitryDim/fleetman/README.md

 **deployments.yaml**
 The deployments.yaml file defines Kubernetes deployments generated from the values defined in values.yaml.

+**namespace.yaml**
+The namespace.yaml file defines Kubernetes namespaces generated from the values defined in values.yaml.

 **service.yaml**
 The service.yaml file defines Kubernetes services generated from the values defined in values.yaml.